gafusion/doc/html/src/performance.rst

 Strong-scaling performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Part (a) of :numref:`fig.nl03` shows strong-scaling results for two CPU-only architectures (*NERSC Cori* (KNL) and *TACC Stampede2* (Skylake)) and three hybrid-CPU/GPU architectures (*OLCF Summit*, *NERSC Perlmutter*, and *OLCF Frontier*).
 For clarity, we restrict ourselves to simple node-based comparisons.
-The benchmark test case :math:`(\nlc)` is broadly representative of our targeted simulations at coarser resolution, being somewhere between traditional ion-scale resolution and full multiscale resolution with :math:`(N_x,N_y,N_\theta,N_\xi, N_v, N_a) = (512,128,32,24,8,3)`.
+The benchmark test case ``nl03`` is broadly representative of our targeted simulations at coarser resolution, being somewhere between traditional ion-scale resolution and full multiscale resolution with :math:`(N_x,N_y,N_\theta,N_\xi, N_v, N_a) = (512,128,32,24,8,3)`.
 All systems scale well, with Frontier and Perlmutter by far the best performers on both a per-node and maximum performance basis.

 .. subfigure:: AB
    :name: fig.nl03